netwizeBE/site/_hasp/02-hardware.md

 ## Recommended MCUs

-Hasp-lvgl supports the ESP32, ESP8266 and STM32F4 families of MCUs.
+Hasp-lvgl supports the ESP32, ESP8266 and STM32F4 families of microcontrollers.
 It needs a compatible micro-controller with drivers supporting the attached display, touch controller, storage and network.

 <style>